-In April 2021, Vanguard’s mobile app has a major variance in its satisfaction level among users.
-For the Apple version, users rate it at 4.7 stars out of 5 across over 167,000 reviews.
-But on the Google Play store, Android users rate it at just 2.2 stars out of 5 across more than 5,350 reviews.
-The brokerage is releasing a new app called Vanguard Beacon, though, and it promises to have more features and tools for clients.
+In early May 2022, Vanguard’s mobile app has a major variance in its satisfaction level among users.
+For the Apple version, users rate it at 4.7 stars out of 5 across over 170,000 reviews.
+But on the Google Play store, Android users rate it at just 1.8 stars out of 5 across more than 7,612 reviews.

-Fidelity’s mobile app has a much higher level of user approval than Vanguard’s does.
-In fact, more than 1.6 million iPhone users have rated the app to an average of 4.8 stars out of 5 in April 2021.
-And the app also holds a respectable 4.2-star out of 5 rating on the Google Play store across more than 87,000 reviews.
+Fidelity’s mobile app has a higher level of user approval than Vanguard’s does.
+In fact, more than 1.9 million iPhone users have rated the app to an average of 4.8 stars out of 5 in early May 2022.
+And the app also holds a respectable 4.3 stars out of 5 rating on the Google Play store across more than 111,615 reviews.

 Who Should Use Vanguard?

 Vanguard built a reputation as a platform that creates and offers low-fee mutual funds and exchange-traded funds.
 This makes it a good brokerage for clients who want to make basic investments and not think too much about them.

 In addition, if you want low-cost funds, Vanguard has also grown to offer stocks and bonds.
 Though, trading these individual equities is much more limited.

 Vanguard might also make sense for clients who want to open an IRA and manage it in a very hands-off manner.